laurencebrwn/mice-exploration-tool/README.md

 1. ExVi requires a locally hosted MySQL database to operate.
     1. Download MySQL Workbench from [here](https://dev.mysql.com/downloads/) and install.
     1. You will need to create a user and password for your database.
 The default the details which ExVi uses are, ```'user=root'``` and ```'password=TSEGroup34'```.
 If these values change for the user then the program will need to be changed accordingly.
 These values are used to create a connection string to the local MySql database.
-    1. You will then be required to upload the miceSchema.sql file to create the database called 'MICE' with its associated tables and values.
+    1. You will need to SymLink your data storage directory so that the program can retrieve your DICOM images and JSON metadata to populate the database.
+The name of the symlink dir needs to be 'dicomImages'.
+If these values change for the user then the program will need to be changed accordingly.
+    1. Details on how to create a SymLink are [here](https://www.shellhacks.com/symlink-create-symbolic-link-linux/).
+            * A example command is as follows: ```$ ln -s /path/to/original /path/to/symlink```

 1. Download and install the latest release of the .NET runtime from [here](https://dotnet.microsoft.com/download).

 1. Once the MySQL database is running and the .NET runtime is installed on your machine, you may then launch ExVi.
     1. Open up a terminal and navigate to ExVi's directory.
-    1. Run the command: ```dotnet run```.
+    1. Run the command: ```dotnet run```
-    1. Using your browser visit: ```localhost:5000```.
+    1. Using your browser visit: ```localhost:5001```

+1. Once the program is running in your browser you will need to populate the database.
+This is done automatically by clicking on the ```UPDATE-DATABASE``` menu option on the ```HOME``` page.

 # Acknowledgements
 * [ASP.NET](https://dotnet.microsoft.com/apps/aspnet) - Microsoft's open source framework for building web apps and services with .NET and C#.